Cathedral School for Boys: History

 Spearheaded by Grace Cathedral's dean at the time, C. Julian Bartlett, as well as several local families, Cathedral School for Boys was founded as an alternative to the existing single-sex schools in San Francisco, as well as to provide the cathedral with a source of choristers for its choir of men and boys.
 The school opened in 1957 in the offices and crypt of Grace Cathedral with 10 students in 4th and 5th grades, slowly expanding to 1st through 8th grades by 1962 and opening a Kindergarten in 1972.
 The school reached its current size in 1995 with the addition of a second section in the Upper School grades, bringing the student body to a size of 256.

 Campus

 Construction on the school's building began in 1965 on the northwest corner of the cathedral's close, and the building opened in September 1966.
 Since then, the school has undergone multiple expansions and renovations, most recently in 2021 with the competition of the Learning Commons and renovations of all the classrooms in the original school building.

 Students

 Cathedral School has two divisions: the Lower School consists of grades K through 4, and the Upper School grades 5 through 8.
 Cathedral's primary entry points are in Kindergarten, and later in 5th and 6th grades where class sizes grow from 24 to 36 students.
 All students wear a uniform; in Lower School, students wear gray slacks, a blue Oxford shirt, and black shoes; Upper School students additionally wear a school-issued tie.
 For special occasions, students also wear a blazer with the school crest embroidered on the chest.

+The acceptance rate for 2026-27 was 23%.